glennmcl/RestartExplorer/README.md

 ## Acknowledgments

-- Icon source: [Icon Attribution/Source]
+- Icon source: ChatGPT 4o
 - Inspired by the need for a quick Explorer reset without full system reboots

 ## Disclaimer